 - Heart Failure and Edema [see WARNINGS AND PRECAUTIONS]

 - Renal Toxicity and Hyperkalemia [see WARNINGS AND PRECAUTIONS]

 - Serious Skin Reactions [see WARNINGS AND PRECAUTIONS]

 - Hematologic Toxicity [see WARNINGS AND PRECAUTIONS]

 Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in the clinical trials of a drug cannot be directly compared to rates in the clinical trials of another drug and may not reflect the rates observed in clinical practice.

 Two-hundred sixteen (216) patients received ZORVOLEX in the completed, 48-hour, double-blind, placebo-controlled, clinical trial of acute pain following bunionectomy.
-The most frequent adverse reactions in this study are summarized below.
+The most frequent adverse reactions in this study are summarized in Table 1.

 |Adverse Reactions||ZORVOLEX 18 mg or 35 mg three times daily*

 |*One tablet of hydrocodone/acetaminophen 10 mg/325 mg was permitted every 4 to 6 hours as rescue medication for pain management.
 There was a greater use of concomitant opioid rescue medication in placebo-treated patients than in ZORVOLEX-treated patients.
 About 82% of patients in the ZORVOLEX 35 mg group, 85% of the patients in the ZORVOLEX 18 mg group, and 97% of patients in the placebo group took rescue medication for pain management during the study.|